 NPP Fellowships are awarded competitively.
 Each application is reviewed by NASA and by at least three external experts.
 High-ranking applications may then be recommended for award by NASA.
 Each NASA Center makes award selections based on NASA’s needs, available funding, and the application review results of the pool of candidates.
 The NPP Center representative communicates the award decisions to ORAU.
 ORAU notifies the applicant of the Center’s decisions.

-An applicant who has been selected by NASA for an NPP award will be notified first by email, followed by a formal offer from ORAU.
-The offer package consists of an offer letter, terms of appointment, and supporting materials emailed as PDF attachments.
+An applicant who has been selected by NASA for an NPP award will be notified by email, with a formal offer from ORAU.
+The offer package consists of an offer letter and terms of appointment.
 Typically, notifications are made two to three months after an application deadline.

-Applications that pass peer review remain eligible for an NPP award for one year from the application deadline.
+Applications placed in pending status remain eligible for an NPP award for one year from the application deadline.

 Applications are submitted electronically through Zintellect, the applicant portal website.
-An applicant creates an account in Zintellect, then enters contact information, educational, work, and research background, names and email addresses of references.
-The applicant can search for and select a research opportunity through the portal account, and will use this account to upload their research proposal and submit their completed application.
+An applicant creates an account in Zintellect, then enters contact information, educational, work, and research background, and names and email addresses of references.
+Transcript document(s) are also uploaded by the applicant.
+Through their portal account, the applicant can search for and select a research opportunity and will use this account to upload their research proposal and submit their completed application.
 Applications can be altered up to the current cycle deadline.